CocoXu08/natural-outages-impact/README.md

 These engineered features go beyond surface-level indicators and embed real-world structural factors that influence the severity and spread of power outages.

 **Model Trained**
-We developed and compared three final models:
+We developed and compared three final models to predict the percentage of customers affected during a power outage:
 1. Final Model 1 - Linear Regression with SEASON and raw population features
-	- Basic improvement over the baseline by encoding cyclical time effects via SEASON.
+	- This model incorporated seasonal patterns through the `SEASON` feature (derived from `MONTH`) and the size of the service region via `POPULATION`.
+	- `SEASON` helps account for cyclical environmental effects like winter storms or summer heatwaves, which often drive outages.
+	- `POPULATION` serves as a proxy for regional scale — larger areas may experience more widespread outages or different recovery logistics.

-2. Final Model 2 – Linear Regression with DEMAND.LOSS.MW and MONTH
+2. Final Model 2 – Linear Regression with `MONTH`, `POPULATION`, and `TOTAL.PRICE`

-	- Added grid- and time-sensitive features to improve precision.
+	- This model used the raw `MONTH` feature instead of `SEASON`, providing more granular time information.
+	- `TOTAL.PRICE` likely reflects infrastructure cost and energy market dynamics, which could correlate with regional reliability or demand.
+	- Compared to Model 1, this model emphasized economic and temporal precision.

-3. Final Model 3 (Best) – Random Forest with GridSearchCV tuning
+3. FFinal Model 3 (Best) – Random Forest with GridSearchCV

-	- Used all engineered features and captured non-linear relationships and interactions between variables.
+	- This model included `SEASON`, `POPULATION`, `PCT_WATER_INLAND`, and `SEVERE.WEATHER == True`.
+	- `PCT_WATER_INLAND` captures geographic vulnerability — regions with more water may face flood-prone outages.
+	- The non-linear structure of **Random Forest** allows it to model complex interactions (e.g., population × season × weather).
+	- This model used one-hot encoding for `SEASON` and captured heterogeneous effects across groups without requiring assumptions of linearity.

 **Model Selection and Hyperparameters**
-The final model uses a Random Forest Regressor within a Pipeline with one-hot encoding on categorical features (SEASON).
-I tuned hyperparameters using GridSearchCV with 5-fold cross-validation on the training set.
+- Model: Random Forest Regressor
+- Pipeline: One-hot encoding for `SEASON` via `ColumnTransformer`

 **Best hyperparameters selected**:
 - n_estimators: 100